sidekick-coder/db/README.md

 ## Database

-A database in the context of this lib refers to a list of items that can or cannot have strict structure.
+A database in the context of this lib refers to any data that can be converted to an array of objects.

 Examples can be:

-- list of plain text files
+- list of plain text files with key value pairs
-- list of markdown file
+- list of markdown file with frontmatter
 - list of json files
 - list of folders
 - list of rows from a SQL Table (Postgres, MySQL, etc)
 - etc...

-Basically, any data that can be converted to an array of objects with properties can be considered a database in this context.

 ## Config file

-This is a file to make it easier to manage register and configure multiple databases and not have to pass the provider and config every time in the cli.
+The config file helps to use and manage your databases

 The files are searched in the following order:

 - `$HOME/.config/db/config.yml`
 - `$PWD/db.config.yml`
-- `$PWD/.db.config.yaml`
+- `$PWD/db.config.yaml`
-- `$PWD/.db.config.json`
+- `$PWD/db.config.json`

 If you want to use a different name, you can pass the file path as a flag in the cli.